How to Find Bed Bugs

 When to Call a Professional

-If bed bugs have spread past a bed or single piece of furniture, it is best to seek the help of a pest-control professional.
-Effective control of this insect is extremely difficult, and an exterminator will have the training, chemicals and tools to ensure that bed bugs are destroyed with no risk to pets or the human occupants of the dwelling.
+If bugs have spread past a bed or single piece of furniture, it is best to seek the help of a pest-control professional.
+Effective control of this insect is extremely difficult, and an exterminator will have the training, chemicals and tools to ensure that the bugs are destroyed with no risk to pets or the human occupants of the dwelling.

 Any infestation in a hotel or multi-unit dwelling requires professional attention immediately.
 All affected rooms or apartments must be treated at the same time, to prevent bugs from being reintroduced into a treated unit to another that is still infested.